-Note: The compiler will only generate an error for using mblen, mbtowc, wctomb, mbstowcs, or westombs when the correct header file is included.
+Note: The compiler will only generate an error for using mblen, mbtowc, wctomb, mbstowcs, or wcstombs when the correct header file is included.
 Using any other function with the same name will not generate an error.

-Comments

-The rules in this section are concerned with the use of comments in the code.
+Comments The rules in this section are concerned with the use of comments in the code.
 Rule 9 (required) Comments shall not be nested.

-The compiler will generate an error, indicating a violation of this rule, if / is used inside a comment.

-Sections of code should not be 'commented out'.

-The compiler will generate an error, indicating a violation of this rule, whenever a comment ends with ;, {, or }.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if / is used inside a comment.
+Rule 10 (advisory) Sections of code should not be 'commented out'.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, whenever a comment ends with i , i , or i .
 Note: This rule is checked in such a manner that code samples inside comments are allowed and do not generate an error.

-Identifiers

-The rules in this section are concerned with identifiers used in the code.

-Rule II (required)

-Identifiers (internal and external) shall not rely on significance of more than 31 characters.
+Identifiers The rules in this section are concerned with identifiers used in the code.
+Rule II (required) Identifiers (internal and external) shall not rely on significance of more than 31 characters.
 Furthermore, the compiler/linker shall be checked to ensure that 31 character significance and case sensitivity are supported for external identifiers.

-The linker will generate an error, indicating a violation of this rule, if any identifiers have the same 31 initial characters.
+How the rule is checked The linker will generate an error, indicating a violation of this rule, if any identifiers have the same 31 initial characters.
 The compiler will generate an error, indicating a violation of this rule, in a declaration or definition of an identifier if it has the same 31 initial characters as a previously declared or defined identifier.